EmilioPeJu/panda-yocto-proposal/README.md

 - `initramfs.cpio.tar`: it contains the needed packages to mount and move to the definitive rootfs.
 - `packages.ext4`: definitive rootfs, it contains system packages and panda packages including all the flavors of FMCs.
+Even though it is called `packages.ext4` for convenience, this is actually `petalinux-image-minimal.ext4` with the panda packages added (and possibly some extra system packages).
 - `state.ext4`: Initially it doesn't exist and it is the created (empty) by the init script.